Kidnapping

 Defense Against Kidnapping Charges

 circumstances.
-Since anyone of these charges can result in long stretches in state prison, it’s vital to be represented by an aggressive criminal defense attorney.
+Since any of these charges can result in long stretches in state prison, it’s vital to be represented by an aggressive criminal defense attorney.

 Courts have ruled that prosecutors can only bring Kidnapping charges under certain circumstances.
 Prosecutors often overreach, piling on the charges and potential prison time, for example, by including Kidnapping charges in a case of an alleged assault.
 They use the prospect of more prison time as leverage to persuade a defendant to plead guilty so that they can avoid the expense and uncertainty of a trial.